rargo/vim-line-jump/readme.txt

 When in Tagbar and NERDTree, It's not convenient jump lines using 'j','k'.
 LineJump is written to make it easier

-First, add the following default map to your .vimrc
+First, add the following default setting to your .vimrc
+	"default g:NERDTreeMapToggleFilters key map is 'f', change it to some key else, "so below 'f' key map works when NERDTree first open let g:NERDTreeMapToggleFilters = "0"
     "LineJump NERDTree key map
     augroup LineJumpNerdTree
         "I find nerdtree's f map to something not that useful!